Juanal07/dotfiles/README.md

 ## Extra tools

-I use [suckless software](https://suckless.org/) (dwm, dwmblocks, and st) witch doesnt have dotfiles, the config files are in the source code.
+I use [suckless software](https://suckless.org/) (dwm, dwmblocks, and st) which doesn't have dotfiles, the config files are in the source code.
 You can find mine here:
 [dwm](https://github.com/Juanal07/dwm), [dwmblocks](https://github.com/Juanal07/dwmblocks), and st.